The College Search Process: Make a Checklist!

 Where to even begin with this complex college search process?
 It may sound cliché and simple, but you should make a list.

-Why do I need to create a checklist for your college search?
+Why do you need to create a checklist for your college search?

 It’s important to take time to do this, because, after all, you’re investing in one of the biggest expenses of your family’s life.

 A list creates a research guideline, and ultimately, will help to eliminate colleges that may appear dreamy on paper but aren’t matched to your student’s real needs.